-Outstation(s) shall provide both local and remote interrogation facilities, from separate ports.
+The Outstation shall accommodate both local and remote interrogation facilities, from separate ports.

-To prevent unauthorised access to the data in the Metering Equipment a security scheme, as defined below and in Appendix D, shall be incorporated for both local and remote access.
+To prevent unauthorised access to the data in the Metering Equipment a security scheme, as defined below and in Appendix C, shall be incorporated for both local and remote access.
 Separate security levels shall be provided for the following activities:-

-(i) Level 1 - Password for:-

-Read only of the following metering data, which shall be transferrable on request during the interrogation process:-

-- (a) Outstation ID; - (b) Demand Values as defined in clause 4.1.2 for main and check Meters - (c) cumulative measured quantities as defined in clause 4.1.1 for main and check Meters; - (d) Maximum Demand (MD) for MW or MVA per programmable charging period i.e. monthly, statistical review period; - (e) multi-rate cumulative Active Energy as specified by Registrant. - (f) the measurement transformer ratios, where appropriate; - (g) the measurement transformer error correction factor and/or system loss factor, where this is a constant factor applied to the entire dynamic range of the Meter and the Meter is combined with the display and/or Outstation;
+- (i) Level 1 Password Read only of the following metering data, which shall be transferrable on request during the interrogation process:- - (a) Outstation ID: - (b) half hourly values of Active Energy; - (c) total cumulative Active Energy; - (d) total cumulative Reactive Energy; - (e) Maximum Demand (MD) for kW or kVA per programmable charging period i.e. monthly, statistical review period; - (f) multi-rate cumulative Active Energy as specified by Supplier; - (g) the measurement transformer ratios, where appropriate; - (h) the measurement transformer error correction factor and/or system loss factor, where this is a constant factor applied to the entire dynamic range of the Meter and the Meter is combined with the display and/or Outstation:

-- (h) alarm indications; and
+- (i) alarm indications; and

-- (i) Outstation time and date.
+- (j) Outstation time and date.

-- (ii) Level 2 Password for:-
+- (ii) Level 2 Password -

 - (a) corrections to the time and/or date; and

 - (b) resetting of the MD.

-- (iii) Level 3 Password for:-

-Programming of :-
+- (iii) Level 3 Password Programming of :-

-- (a) the Displays and Facilities as defined in Section 5.4; - (b) the measurement transformer ratios, as appropriate; - (c) the measurement transformer error correction and/or system loss factor where this is a constant factor applied to the entire dynamic range of the Meter and the Meter is combined with the display and/or Outstation; and - (d) the passwords for levels 1, 2 and 3.
+- (a) the Displays and Facilities as defined in Section 5.4;

+- (b) the measurement transformer ratios, as appropriate;

+- (c) the measurement transformer error correction and/or system loss factor where this is a constant factor applied to the entire dynamic range of the Meter and the Meter is combined with the display and/or Outstation; and

+- (d) the passwords for levels 1, 2 and 3.